The city of San Antonio in southern Texas has a neighbourhood called “Estonia” with street names like Tallinn Trace, Viljandi Moon and Kardla Forest.

 The Estonian newspaper, Eesti Ekspress, wrote back on 2008 that according to one of the developers, the community was named after “a friend of a friend of one of the engineers visited Europe and was astonished by Estonia’s beauty”.
 After the development was named “Estonia”, the street names were a logical next step, he said.

-Among the street names at the Estonia community are Petseri Park (even though the town of Petseri is nowadays technically in Russia, it used to be Estonia before the Soviet occupation), Estonia Gate, Vormsi View, Rapla Crossing and Torva Bluff.
+Among the street names at the Estonia community are Petseri Park (even though the town of Petseri is nowadays technically in Russia, it used to be part of Estonia before the Soviet occupation), Estonia Gate, Vormsi View, Rapla Crossing, Valga Hill, Anstla Sands, Viljandi Moon and Lahemaa Falls.

 Viewed on Google Street View, the houses at Estonia look like common American residences – and surely the entire neighbourhood is considered just one among many.
 Perhaps apart from the fact that the street names may not be so easily pronounced for native English speakers.